Arun152k/Web-Application-for-Farmers/README.md

-# Web Framework for Farmers
+# Web Application for Farmers

 This is our attempt at the SIH 2020 inter-college finals.